Get cover to suit your budget and lifestyle.

-Along with old age, other causes of hearing loss include accidents and exposure to excessive loud noise.
+Along with old age, other causes of hearing loss include accidents and exposure to excessively loud noise.
 While workplace noise was sighted as the main cause in the past, the focus has now shifted to the personal listening devices worn by young people, which have the potential to cause permanent hearing damage if the noise is excessive and prolonged.

-As well as the cost to our health and wellbeing, hearing loss is estimated to cost the nation billions of dollars every year in lost productivity.
+Besides costing our health and wellbeing, hearing loss is estimated to cost the nation billions of dollars every year in lost productivity.
 Hearing Awareness Week is an initiative of the Deafness Forum of Australia to raise awareness of this often underrated and under-reported condition.

 What role does The Deafness Forum of Australia play?